Master Keyword List

 General Competitive Task

-For example, you could delete the first three of these one-word keywords -- "home," "news," "information," and "travel" -- in the screenshot below.
+For example, you could delete all four of the one-word keywords in the screenshot below.

 For a niche like Anguilla, it may be worth hanging on to "travel" to remind you to include "travel" on the home page or a Tier 2 page to have chances for being found for word combos such as "+Anguilla +travel."